-The BBLS was announced by the chancellor on the 27th of April with the purpose to help small businesses and sole traders that are losing revenue due to the Covid-19 outbreak.
+The BBL scheme was announced by the chancellor on the 27th of April with the purpose of helping small businesses and sole traders that are losing revenue due to the Covid-19 outbreak.

 The loan has been put in place for business, not for personal use – but sole traders can also apply.
 The entire programme itself will run until the 4th of November 2020, although it may be extended for longer.

 You are eligible for the BBLS scheme if your business:

 You won’t be able to apply if your business already received funds through other schemes such as the Coronavirus Business Interruption Loan Scheme and Covid-19 Corporate Financing Facility.
 However, if you received a loan of £50,000 or under, you can transfer that loan over to the Bounce Back Loan Scheme through your lender.